 Acts 8:36, 38–39

 This wealthy man (he was the treasurer for a queen) was traveling from Jerusalem to Ethiopia in a chariot on a deserted road.
-Surely, he would have had drinking water with him.
-Yet, it was only when they arrived at a body of water that he understood there was nothing else preventing him from being baptized.
+Surely, as a high official traveling across a desert, he would have carried drinking water with him.
+It was only when he and Philip arrived at a body of water that he understood there was nothing else preventing him from being baptized.
 If sprinkling or pouring were viable options, Philip could have taken some of the drinking water and applied it to the man’s head.
 Admittedly, I am assuming he had drinking water with him.
-But even if he did not, the Holy Spirit still tells us they both had to go down into and come up out of the water for baptism to take place.
+Even if he did not, the Holy Spirit still tells us that they both had to go down into and come up out of the water for baptism to take place.
 Both Jesus and the man from Ethiopia were baptized by immersion.

 3. The image of baptism points to immersion

 There is nothing “magical” about the water that saves a sinner.
 Yet Jesus expects anyone who desires to be His disciple to be baptized (Matthew 28:18–20).
 According to the New Testament, baptism saves us through the resurrection of Jesus Christ.
-The physical act of going into the water is necessary, but it’s not about the physical bath; it’s about “the answer of a good conscience toward God” (1 Peter 3:21).
+The physical act of going into the water is necessary, but it’s not about the physical bath; it’s about “an appeal to God for a good conscience” (1 Peter 3:21, NASB).
 Paul explains that baptism is the moment God unites someone with the death of Jesus Christ.

 Romans 6:3–5

 When someone repents of sin, he or she has died to sin.
 What do you do with a dead body?
 You bury it, of course.
 A person dead to sin is buried with Christ in baptism.
 No funeral attendee would be satisfied with sprinkling a bit of dirt on a deceased person’s head.
-Burial isn’t complete if only a cupful of dirt is thrown on a body.
-When a person attends a funeral and watches their loved one’s remains lowered into the grave, there is closure.
+Burial isn’t accomplished if only a cupful of dirt is thrown on a body.
+When a person attends a funeral and watches their loved one’s remains lowered into the grave and the casket is fully covered, there is closure.
 Does this not show God’s wisdom in using baptism as the moment we say goodbye to our sinful selves?
 I encourage you to read all of Romans 6 to get the entire picture.
 If you want to be raised with Christ, ensure that you’re buried with Him in baptism.

 When a penitent person is appealing to God for a good conscience, they should never be satisfied with a couple of drops of water on the forehead.
 Paul was able to remind the Christians of Colossae of when they experienced their burial and resurrection.